donhenton/react-jq-comm/README.md

-# React Talking to JQuery
+#React Talking to JQuery

-A demonstration of embedded react and jquery code messaging via jquery events
+A demonstration of embedded react and jquery code messaging via jquery events.
+Two separate react apps are bound to divs, and a third jquery app is there as well.
+They pass messages via $.event

 * jquery is available globally with a script tag
 * all modules reference the global $